deexitkumarsharma/best-practices-in-html-css/README.md

 ```

-Is a good idea follows a [BEM naming convention](http://getbem.com/introduction/) (Blocks, Elements and Modifiers) to avoid conflicts with other components.
+The good naming follows a [BEM naming convention](http://getbem.com/introduction/) (Blocks, Elements and Modifiers) to avoid conflicts with other components.
 If you are using CSS-in-JS like a Styled-Component, you can use BEM if you need to nesting elements inside parent.

 The main pattern is use single dash to element name, double underline to element block and double dash to style modification.